The Differences Between All of the Types of Nonprofits

 501(c)(13): Cemetery Companies

-To qualify as a 501(c)(13) there are a few requirements: income must be used to pay the ordinary and necessary expenses of operating, maintaining, and improving the cemetery or crematorium, to buy cemetery property, or to create a fund that will provide a source of income for the perpetual care of the cemetery or a reasonable reserve for any ordinary or necessary purpose.
+When creating a nonprofit in the cemetry sector, there are a few requirements you must adhere to if you wish to qualify as a 501(c)(13): income must be used to pay the ordinary and necessary expenses of operating, maintaining, and improving the cemetery or crematorium, to buy cemetery property, or to create a fund that will provide a source of income for the perpetual care of the cemetery or a reasonable reserve for any ordinary or necessary purpose.
 Your organization cannot qualify for exemption if preferred stock or common stock with dividends are issued.

 Remember earlier when we said only one other type of 501(c) than a 501(c)(3) is considered to allow tax-deductible donations?
 Donations to 501(c)(13)s are deductible as long as they are not for a specific purpose/person.
 To apply for tax exemption you will need form 1024, and for annual financial reporting, you need form 990 or 990-EZ.